ftahira1/Horiseon/README.md

 # Module-1-challenge Marketing

 ##Description
-Module-1-challenge helps bootcamp student like me, to learn and practice html and css.
+Horiseon project helps bootcamp student like me, to learn and practice html and css.
 We also learn how to use proper semantics and proper css stylesheet.
 Additionally, we also learn how to make sure that all the links work when we deploy the page online.

 ##Installation
 First create a new repository in Github by going to Settings->Repositories->New->Choose a name, make it public and choose a license.